justingodden/chip-8-emulator/README.md

 ## Build

-[SFML](https://www.sfml-dev.org/) must be installed for your respective opeating system.
+[SFML](https://www.sfml-dev.org/) must be installed for your respective operating system.

 To compile: